What North Myrtle Beach Homeowners Don't See Before Pest Problems Start

 Can pests enter through very small gaps?

-Is prevention more effective than treatment?
+Is prevention more effective than treatment after the fact?

 Do crawlspaces attract pests?

-Can DIY prevention stop all pest problems?
+Can DIY prevention stop every pest problem?

 When should pest control start?